wfn Web Function First draft

 array of strings

 Required.
-List of possible JSON types returned by the endpoint.
-Allowed values are: object, array, string, number, boolean, or null.
+The JSON type(s) returned by the endpoint.
+A non-empty array whose entries are each one of: object, array, string, number, boolean, or null.

 hints